 Those dependants awaiting placement at tertiary institutions will continue to be covered under their parents/guardian's Membership up to 31 March of the year for which they have applied for placement.

-1 – you’re studying a course which is based on credit
+Example 1 – you’re studying a course based on EFTSL

 Full time study load